artemiusgreat/Canvas-Desktop/README.md

-# Direct 2D and Open GL Stock and Financial Charts
+# Canvas and Open GL Stock and Financial Charts

 Generic real-time charts for WPF apps.